Child Support Attorneys

 A judge makes the final determination as to the amount of child support payments that are required to be made by the non-custodial parent following a divorce.

-In the state of Florida, child support amounts are calculated using the Florida Child Support Guidelines.
+In the state of Florida, amounts are calculated using the Florida Child Support Guidelines.
 This amount is based on information such as the combined incomes of the parents, the number of children involved, the parenting and time sharing plans, and factors such as costs for daycare, education, insurance and health care.
 The amount of time that the non-custodial parent has with the children also factors into the payment amount.
 For example, if the non-custodial parent has more overnight visits with the child or children, the amount they are required to pay will be lower than if they have fewer visits.

 The state of Florida only requires that child support payments be made until a child has turned 18 and has graduated from high school.
 If the child turns 18, but is still fully enrolled in high school, payments must continue until the child has graduated.